zach-wolf/zach-wolf.github.io/_posts/2020-05-11-dunnhumby-eda.md

 ```

-Now that revenue is included in the dataset, I want to look at the revenue of each week and see if the data passes the eye test. (*Note that weeks 1-16 have been excluded.*)
+Now that revenue is included in the dataset, I want to look at the revenue of each week and see if everything passes the eye test. (*Note that weeks 1-16 have been excluded.*)

 ```r